Nabeel-javed/audits/EmpowerToken.md

-## Issue: Missing sender tracking in ETH deposits breaks protocol functionality
+## Issue[04]: Missing sender tracking in ETH deposits breaks protocol functionality

 #### Description
 The `receive()` function accumulates ETH rewards without tracking the sender's address.
 This is a critical issue as the protocol lacks a mechanism to identify who contributed what amount of ETH, which could break core protocol functionality like reward distribution or withdrawal mechanisms.